-"Taking such a leap can be daunting but the comfort levels provided by Westpac and NZECO were quite exceptional."
+"Taking such a leap can be daunting but the comfort levels provided by Westpac and NZEC were quite exceptional."

-Peter says NZECO began offering the product six years ago, and that in recent years its scope been adjusted to increase its applicability to exporters.
+Peter Rowe, NZEC's head of business origination, says NZEC began offering the product six years ago, and that in recent years its scope been adjusted to increase its applicability to exporters.

 "A Loan Guarantee can be available for up to five years.
-An application takes about three or four weeks to approve as NZECO undertakes a higher level of due diligence on the applicant.
+An application takes about three or four weeks to approve as NZEC undertakes a higher level of due diligence on the applicant.

-"We have an appetite for this type of deal and want to help more established exporters.
+"We have an appetite for this type of deal and want to help more established exporters", he said.